 Other bottles were also used for the Mille Fleurs Parfum and Eau de Toilette.

 The other bottle used for the Parfum was the cube bottle used for other Arden scents.
 The clear glass bottle has black enamel lettering and a ground glass cube shaped stopper.
 Bottle stands 2.25" tall and holds 5/16 oz.
+The clear glass cube flacon was the earliest used by Arden and held many of her perfumes in addition to Blue Grass.
+It has a matching glass cube stopper and black serigraphy across the bottle. was presented in the standard crystal cube flacons by Elizabeth Arden.

 Another bottle used was similar to the cube bottle, as you can see, its corners are more rounded.
 It stands 2.5" tall and has a ground glass stopper.
 On the front, "Elizabeth Arden New York - Mille Fleurs - net 5/16 oz." is enameled in black.